bobanetwork/v3-anchorage/.gitbook/contents/hc/3_write-smart-contract.md

 In this example, the `HybridAccount` implements a simple whitelist of contracts which are allowed to call its methods.
 It would also be possible for a `HybridAccount` to implement additional logic here, such as requiring payment of an `ERC20` token to perform an off-chain call.
 Conversely, the owner of a `HybridAccount` could choose to make the `CallOffchain()` method available to all callers without restriction.

-There is an opportunity for a `HybridAccount` contract to implement a billing system here, requiring a payment of `ERC20` tokens or some other mechanism of collecting payment from the calling contract.
-This is optional.
+You could take the **optional** opportunity for a `HybridAccount` contract to implement a billing system here, requiring a payment of `ERC20` tokens or some other mechanism of collecting payment from the calling contract.

 ## Implement a Helper Contract

+Now let's create a helper contract that checks an internal mapping to see if a response exists for the given request.
+If not, the method reverts with a special prefix, followed by an encoded version of the request parameters.

 ```solidity
 function TryCallOffchain(bytes32 userKey, bytes memory req) public returns (uint32, bytes memory) {